PrincetonUniversity/monthly_sponsor_reports/README.md

 - hard code the date range at the top
 - comment out the assert statement which checks for 1st or 15th of month
 - run it
-- then remove brakefile, uncomment assert and comment date range
+- then remove brakefile, uncomment assert, comment date range and remove cache files

 ## Definitions